-We get this question A LOT.
-In fact, it might be the question we are asked most; next to, "What if I'm claustrophobic?"
-"How is the water cleaned?" and "Wait, so I float naked?"
-I thought I'd make a quick blog post discussing the differences in these two types of tanks.
+We get this question A LOT so we felt inspired to make a quick blog post discussing the differences in these two types of float tanks.

 The pod and the room, essentially, provide the same floatation experience.
-They are both float tanks which are designed to float your body in roughly ten inches of skin temperature, heavily salted (Epsom salt) water.
+They are both designed to float your body in roughly ten inches of skin temperature, heavily salinated (Epsom salt) water.
 They are simply shaped differently.
-Float tanks come in a variety of shapes, sizes and styles of enclosure.
-A lot of people assume that these are small tanks with a lid right over your face (like a tanning bed or an MRI), but this isn’t the case.
-They are spacious!
+Float tanks come in a variety of shapes, sizes and styles.
+A lot of people assume that these are small tanks with a lid right over your face (like a tanning bed or an MRI), but this isn’t the case, they are large and spacious!

-Leaving the lid open completely will most likely cause you to feel cold and this can be difficult to ignore.
-If you’re someone who is always cold, the good news is that the float room tends to stay a touch warmer and a bit more humid, so you might want to give that a try!
+Leaving the lid open completely is possible, but will most likely cause you to feel cold and this can be difficult to ignore.
+If you’re someone who tends to get cool easily you might want to try a float room as they tend to feel a little warmer and a bit more humid.